Living in B.C.

 The British Columbia Provincial Nominee Program (BC PNP)

+The BC Provincial Nominee Program (BC PNP) is B.C.’s economic immigration program.
+It lets the Province select and nominate prospective economic immigrants who will live in B.C. and help fill critical roles.
 An overview of the Health Authority stream can be found on the BC PNP’s Skills Immigration page.
 For complete program criteria, please refer to the Skills Immigration Program Guide

 If approved as a provincial nominee, applicants will be able to apply for a work permit and permanent resident status in Canada.
 Upon receipt of a temporary work permit, applicants will be able to start work while waiting for their permanent residency application to be approved.